 For permanent installation in garages and workshops, the Schumacher SJ1332 is the best jump starter with an air compressor.
 While it’s not the most portable choice, it has the features a professional needs in a convenient package.

 High Power And Pressure

-The 1,200 peak amps the Schumacher SJ1332 provides enough jump starting power for larger vehicles, like diesel trucks and V8 cars.
+The 1,200 peak amps of the Schumacher SJ1332 provides enough jump-starting power for larger vehicles, like diesel trucks and V8 cars.
 The air compressor is just as powerful, with 150psi of pressure.
 It inflates car tires, bike tires, or accessories quickly and efficiently.

-The Schumacher SJ1332 excels as a power station.
-It charges devices through either USB or DC outlet.
+The Schumacher SJ1332, charging devices through either a USB or DC outlet, excels as a power station.
 The digital display is a handy feature, as well.
-It shows the voltage of the battery being charged in addition to the remaining charge in the jump starter.
+It shows the voltage of the battery being charged and the remaining charge in the jump starter.

 - Works with even V8 and diesel engines